tomhendra/dotfiles/README.md

 ## Post-Installation

 - Install fonts backed-up iCloud.
-- Launch fig with `fig` in the terminal & go through setup (Kitty integration is experimental - See [here](https://github.com/withfig/fig/issues/26#issuecomment-1022537900) and [here](https://github.com/withfig/fig/issues/26#issuecomment-1107334176)).
+- Launch fig with `fig` in the terminal & go through setup (search for latest Kitty integration guide)
 - Install any apps not purchased from App Store or unavailable via Homebrew.
-- Login to Firefox & Chrome to sync extensions etc.
+- Login to Chrome & Firefox to sync extensions etc.
-- Generate SSH keys for pseudonym & get repos from GitHub via script in `~Documents/Dev/Auth`.
-- Change default browser to Firefox Developer Edition
+- Change default browser to Google Chrome
 - Restart computer.

 ## Credit

-The tomdot repo was cobbled together with many thanks to these very smart people:
+The tomdot repo was assembled with many thanks to these very smart people:

 - [Dries Vints](https://github.com/driesvints/dotfiles)
 - [Kent C Dodds](https://github.com/kentcdodds/dotfiles)